 Students who withdraw from school while on financial aid may have their awards reduced.
-Depending upon when you withdraw from school, your awards can be reduced and you may be required to repay a specified percentage of any aid you have received in the term in which you are withdrawing.
-Check with the Office of Financial Aid before withdrawing from school to see if withdrawing could have an effect on your awards.
+Depending upon when you withdraw from school, your awards can be reduced, and you may be required to repay a specified percentage of any aid you have received in the tern in which you are withdrawing.
+Check with the Office of Financial Aid before withdrawing from school to see if withdrawing could affect your awards.